Are you struggling with TMJ pain?

 Some techniques utilize biofeedback to monitor tightness in your muscles.
 You may talk to an acupuncture specialist to treat affected areas in mild cases.

 Using an ice or heat pack can help reduce your pain and swelling.
 If you don’t have an ice pack, you can make one by putting ice cubes in a plastic bag.
 However, avoid placing an ice pack directly on your face.

 Wrap the ice pack around a towel or cloth first before applying to the affected areas for 10-20 minutes.
 You can also use a heat pack to relax your muscles and increase blood flow.
 Repeat the steps above and reapply as needed.

 It also helps to avoid extreme movements like yelling or singing.
 If you often grind your teeth in your sleep, consider a nighttime mouthguard.

 If your TMJ pain is a common occurrence, it may be beyond your ability to self-treat.
 In this case, it’s advisable to consult a medical professional.
 Your dentist or oral surgeon may help by balancing or replacing missing teeth.

 Your dental professional may also treat your TMJ by replacing dental restorations or correcting bite issues.
 Some practitioners specialize in jaw-related disorders.

 If your pain or discomfort is increasing in frequency, duration or intensity do not delay.
 Book an appointment with your oral surgeon soon.

 Relieve TMJ Pain and Symptoms

 If you’re experiencing TMJ pain, try these tips to reduce your discomfort.
 If you need professional assistance, reach out to us.
-We are proud to serve the Los Angeles community through our offices in Beverly Hills and the West Valley.
+We are proud to serve the Los Angeles community through our office in the West Valley.